systemd/mkosi/mkosi/resources/man/mkosi.1.md

     machine in these directories will be owned by the user running mkosi on the host.

-    Note that when using `mkosi qemu` with this feature systemd v254 or newer has to be installed in the image.
+    Note that when using `mkosi vm` with this feature systemd v254 or newer has to be installed in the image.

 `RuntimeSize=`, `--runtime-size=`
 :   If specified, disk images are grown to the specified size when
-    they're booted with `mkosi boot` or `mkosi qemu`.
+    they're booted with `mkosi boot` or `mkosi vm`.
 Takes a size in bytes.
 Additionally, the suffixes `K`, `M` and `G` can be used to specify a size in kilobytes, megabytes and gigabytes respectively.